The books to read in September

 “Just Us: An American Conversation,” by Claudia Rankine (Sept.
 8)

-Read the first two title words again, and you’ll get a glimmer of what Rankine (“Citizen”) has in mind for her new book of essays, poems and images that confront White privilege and white silence.
+Read the first two title words again, and you’ll get a glimmer of what Rankine (“Citizen”) has in mind for her new book of essays, poems and images that confront White privilege and White silence.
 But the subtitle provides an opening to disrupt the old talk and make space for new ideas.

 “The Awkward Black Man: Stories,” by Walter Mosley (Sept.
 15)